vippsas/shopware-plugin/README.md

 ### For how long is an order reserved?

-When a payment is completed with Vipps MobilePay, the money will be reserved, but only transferred to the merchant when the order is set to “Complete” or the money is captured manually.
+When a payment is completed with Vipps MobilePay, the money will be reserved, but only transferred to the merchant when the order is set to *Complete* or the money is captured manually.
 For MobilePay, this reservation period is 14 days, so you will need to ship and fulfill orders before this; or to make an agreement with the customer to capture the money before this period is over.
 For Vipps, the period is 180 days.
 For payments made by credit card in Vipps/MobilePay Checkout, the period can again be as short as 14 days.

-If the order only contains virtual and downloadable products, its possible to setup a rule in Shopware where you can change the shipment status to "shipped" witch will capture the authorized amount.
-See how the Shopware rule builder works [here](https://docs.shopware.com/en/shopware-6-en/settings/rules)
+If the order only contains virtual and downloadable products, it's possible to set up a rule in Shopware where you can change the shipment status to *shipped which will capture the authorized amount.
+See how the Shopware rule builder works on the [Shopware rule builder page](https://docs.shopware.com/en/shopware-6-en/settings/rules)

 ## How can I get help if I have any issues?

 For issues with your Vipps/MobilePay plugin for Shopware installation, [contact WEXO](https://www.wexo.dk/kontakt).
 For other issues, contact [Vipps MobilePay](https://developer.vippsmobilepay.com/docs/contact/).

 ### General FAQs